-Should your pet go missing, call LRHS and your local Police Departments to report them missing.
-Ask neighbors, hang flyers and put out some food and clothes with your scent to help guide them back.
+Should your pet go missing, call LRHS AND your local Police Departments to report them missing.
+Ask neighbors, hang flyers and put some food and clothes with your scent to help guide them back.

-When you contact LRHS we will record your information in our Lost & Found binder and, with your permission, will post a photo of your pet along with your contact information to our Facebook Page in order to reach more people.
+When you contact LRHS we will record your information in our Lost & Found binder and, with your permission, post a photo of your pet with your contact information to our Facebook Page.
 Many people are reunited with their pets thanks to Facebook.
 To view missing or found pet reports, scroll though our Facebook page here.

 Granite State Dog Recovery is another wonderful resource that helps reunite lost pets with their owners by creating flyers and broadcasting them online.

-To retrieve a lost pet from LRHS owners must first provide: proof of rabies vaccination, town dog license, drivers license and payment in full.
+To retrieve a lost pet from LRHS owners must first provide: proof of rabies vaccination, town dog license and payment in full.
 Checks are not accepted for re-claims.

 Kenneling & Processing Fees: